Nguyễn Bình (they/them)

 ABOUT

-I am a native of Hanoi, Vietnam, and being born in such an old and historic city has inevitably inspired in me an undying affinity for culture.
-I carry my native culture everywhere I go, quoting Vietnamese folk songs in my writing and thinking about the existential loneliness of Bà Huyện Thanh Quan's poetry while stationed in an astronomical observatory on the mountains.
+I am a native of Hanoi, Vietnam.
+Being born in such an old and historic city has inevitably inspired in me an undying affinity for culture.
+I carry my culture everywhere I go, quoting Vietnamese folk songs in my writings and thinking about the existential loneliness of Bà Huyện Thanh Quan's poetry while stationed in an astronomical observatory on the mountains.

 RESEARCH